 Lead Practice Administrator and Practice Assistant

 Leanne has worked part time in the Rogers Veterinary Service office since May 2013 after homeschooling her two children.
 Leanne’s first job involved working for her father, who was an equine veterinarian.
 She raised market lambs as a 4-Her and helped her family raise puppies for Guide Dogs for the Blind.
 Leanne has always had dogs or cats at home.
 She was born in Colorado, and lived in New Mexico, California and Alaska before arriving in Oregon.
-Leanne attended the University of Alaska-Fairbanks, where she majored in English and history and minored in Alaskan Native Studies.
-When not working, she stays busy playing with and chasing after her grandson.
+Leanne attended the University of Alaska-Fairbanks, where she studied English, history and Alaskan Native Studies.
+When not working, she stays busy playing with and chasing after her two grandsons and two dogs, Emma and Denali.
 She also enjoys trying new recipes — “I will try almost any food once,” she says — reading, hiking, camping, and spending time with family.
 Someday she hopes to learn how to tie flies for fishing.
-Leanne lives in Corvallis with her husband, Jacob.
+Leanne lives in Albany with her husband, Jacob.

 What to expect when we arrive